First Tech Federal Credit Union

-First Tech Federal Credit Union (or First Tech) is a federally chartered credit union headquartered in Hillsboro, Oregon.
+First Technology Federal Credit Union (or First Tech) is a federally chartered credit union in the United States, headquartered in Hillsboro, Oregon.
 It is regulated under the authority of the National Credit Union Administration (NCUA).
 First Tech has over 700,000 members, and over 17 billion dollars in assets with 36 branches located mostly in high technology business centers of California, Colorado, Oregon, Washington and four other states.

 It was the first financial institution to offer telephone interactive voice response access and online banking.

 History

 The credit union was founded as Tektronix Federal Credit Union, formed by seven Tektronix employees on January 14, 1952.
 In 1961, the name was changed to Tektronix Employees Federal Credit Union to reflect the credit union's membership.
 From very early on, technical innovation was emphasized and reflected in First Tech's motto of "Think Forward".
 As early as 1976, the credit union began using computers for online data processing.
 By 1979, Tektronix Employees Federal Credit Union had begun the use of ATMs.
 In 1985, the credit union unveiled "Call 24", which allowed members to check balances and transfer funds by phone.

 In 1986, the name was changed to First Technology Credit Union and the membership was opened to include employees in technology industries of the Pacific Northwest.
 In 1992, Microsoft became involved.
 The 1995 launch of the company's website paved the way for the credit union to become the second financial institution in the world to perform secure internet transactions.
 In 1997, the name was shortened to First Tech Credit Union.
 First Tech began offering mobile banking in 2000, account aggregation in 2001, and biometric two-factor authentication in 2007.
 With over 156,000 members, and over 1.8 billion dollars in assets in 2007, First Tech was one of the largest state chartered credit unions in the Pacific Northwest.